elegant-scipy/elegant-scipy/markdown/ch7.markdown

 with the shift-only alignment.
 They can therefore be quite sensitive to the starting parameters.

+## Avoiding local minima with basin hopping

+A 1997 algorithm devised by David Wales and Jonathan Doyle [^basinhop], called *basin-hopping*, attempts to avoid local minima by trying an optimization from some initial parameters, then moving away from the found local minimum in a random direction, and optimizing again.
+By choosing an appropriate step size for these random moves, the algorithm can avoid falling into the same local minimum twice, and thus explore a much larger area of the parameter space than simple gradient-based optimization methods.

+We leave it as an exercise to incorporate SciPy's implementation of basin-hopping into our alignment function.
+You'll need it for later parts of the chapter, so feel free to peek at the solution at the end of the book if you're stuck.

+[^basinhop]: David J. Wales and Jonathan P.K.
+Doyle (1997).
+Global Optimization
+             by Basin-Hopping and the Lowest Energy Structures of Lennard-Jones Clusters Containing up to 110 Atoms.
+             **Journal of Physical Chemistry 101(28):5111–5116**
+             DOI: 10.1021/jp970984n

 <!-- exercise begin -->

 **Exercise:** Try incorporating the `scipy.optimize.basinhopping` function into the `align` function, which has explicit strategies to avoid local minima.

-*Hint:* limit using basinhopping to just the top levels of the pyramid, as it is a slower optimization approach, and could take rather long to run at full image resolution.
+*Hint:* limit using basin-hopping to just the top levels of the pyramid, as it is a slower optimization approach, and could take rather long to run at full image resolution.

-*Note:* you need the solution to this exercise for subsequent alignments, so look it up in the solutions if you are having trouble getting it to work.

 <!-- solution begin -->